sanavalos/Budget-App/README.md

-# Welcome To "WEATHER APP"
+# Welcome To "BUDGET APP"
 This app will help you out keeping track of your expenses with a limited budget.

 ## How does it work?